The Cost of Ambition

 About

-Many people believe that ambition, understood as striving to be better than others, improves us as individuals and advances society.
-But what if the opposite is true?
+Many people believe that ambition--striving to be better than others--improves us and advances society.
+But what if it actually makes us worse?

-In The Cost of Ambition, world-renowned theologian and award-winning author Miroslav Volf argues that striving for superiority actually makes us worse.
+In The Cost of Ambition, world-renowned theologian and award-winning author Miroslav Volf argues that striving for superiority has negative consequences in all domains of life.
+Instead, we should strive for excellence.
+Volf explores:

-Working his way backward in time, Volf explores what three influential thinkers--Søren Kierkegaard, John Milton, and the apostle Paul--say about the cost of ambition.
-He also explores what the teachings of Jesus and the stories in Genesis say on the matter.
-Volf explains that striving to be better than others, though widely accepted as part of modern life, devalues our achievements, the things that surround us, and our relationships because it makes them into mere means to an empty goal.
-He reveals ambition's negative consequences in all domains of life, showing that it is at odds with the key convictions of Christian faith.
+Volf also examines what the teachings of Jesus and the stories in Genesis say on the matter.
+Volf explains how striving to be better than others devalues our achievements, surroundings, and relationships by turning them into mere means to an empty goal.
+This pursuit, though widely accepted in modern life, is at odds with key Christian convictions.

-After unpacking the toxicity of ambition, Volf uses contemporary examples to guide readers to a better goal: striving for excellence.
+After exposing the toxicity of ambition, Volf uses contemporary examples to guide us toward striving for excellence.

 Contents